harrybergin24/Trading-Volatility/Variance_swap_trading/Conculsions.md

 ![alt text](Figures/nasdaq_variance_swap_return.png)![alt text](Figures/Adapted_vol_forecast_SPX_returns_OFS.png)

 Here we observe, using our updated volatility forecasting that selling or buying volatility when it is under or overpriced performs much better for the NASDAQ.
-The NASDAQ consists of tech stocks, a observation could be that tech stocks usually have higher VRPs due to possible notions of pre- profit or the potential of technology being generally over hyped, pushing up implied volatities, which creates an oppourinty for shorting vol more lucrative.
-What would be intresting is to apply this to single stock options chains and
+The NASDAQ consists of tech stocks, a observation could be that tech stocks usually have higher VRPs due to possible notions of pre- profit or the potential of technology being generally over hyped, pushing up implied volatities, which creates an oppourinty for shorting vol to be more lucrative.